 Sitting on top of the world, with the Roof of the World Geocache in my hand, felt amazing.
 For years this was high on our Geocaching Bucket List and here it was, in our hands.
 We signed the log and left some fun swag, replaced it, then headed back on the trail with our group.

 Finding the Roof of the World Geocache at Everest Base Camp in Tibet was an experience that Liz and I will hold and cherish forever.
-We have found geocaches in New Zealand, a FTF in China, a geocache in a broken down temple in Cambodia, and gone geocaching around the ancient city of Sukhothai, Thailand on motorbike.
-But this cache at Everest Base Camp in Tibet will forever sit high on the list of geocaching adventures we have ever had around the world.
+We have found geocaches in New Zealand, an FTF in China, a geocache in a broken-down temple in Cambodia, and gone geocaching around the ancient city of Sukhothai, Thailand on a motorbike.
+But the Mount Everest Geocache at Everest Base Camp in Tibet will forever sit high on the list of geocaching adventures we have ever had around the world.